 - There is a clear need to redevelop the methodology and better define what we are trying to achieve.
+A more systematic and structured approach is required.
 Working closely in collaboration with colleagues in the Colleges and Schools, to undertake a more comprehensive and in-depth review of modules/course content will be critical to ensuring success. - There has been increasing interest in identifying how courses/modules relate to sustainability with reference to the Welsh Government's Wellbeing Goals and the UNSDGs.
 Rather than developing two overlapping workstreams it seems more sensible to pursue the identification of sustainability within the curriculum, as this will also include environment as one pillar of sustainability.